peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public byte[] EncodeToBytes();

-Gets the binary representation of this data item.
+Writes the binary representation of this CBOR object and returns a byte array of that representation.
+If the CBOR object contains CBOR maps, or is a CBOR map itself, the keys to the map are written out to the byte array in an undefined order.

 <b>Return Value:</b>